MircoM99/electronics/Test Stand/README.md

 ## Pressure
-Pressure datas are supplied by 4-20mA Pressure transducer.
-This type of sensor can be easily read by the [Adafruit ADS1115](https://www.adafruit.com/product/1085) ADC thanks to a simple 200 Ohms resistor that provides a range of voltages from 0.8V (4mA) to 4V (20mA) to the ADC.
+Pressure datas are supplied by 4-20mA Pressure transducers.
+This type of sensors can be easily read by the [Adafruit ADS1115](https://www.adafruit.com/product/1085) ADC thanks to a simple 200 Ohms resistor that provides a range of voltages from 0.8V (4mA) to 4V (20mA) to the ADC.
 Any 4-20mA sensor can actually be connected to these channels.

 <p align="center">
 <img src="https://github.com/thrust-team/electronics/blob/main/Test%20Stand/Figures/TSPCB_Front_Pressure.png" width="600">